sanjayssharma/TelecomCdrApi/README.md

 The API provides endpoints to query CDR data (with pagination) and the status of asynchronous processing jobs.
 Job status updates are handled asynchronously via Azure Storage Queues to ensure resilience and decoupling.
 The solution emphasizes best practices in software development, including SOLID principles, clean architecture, design patterns (CQRS, Repository, Null Object), stream processing for large data, comprehensive unit testing, and robust error handling.

+For **large files (e.g., up to 10GB or more)**, the system employs a direct-to-storage upload pattern:
+1. The client requests an upload URL from the API.
+2. The API provides a secure SAS URI, and an initial job status ("PendingUpload") is created.
+3. The client uploads the file directly to a designated Azure Blob Storage container.
+4. Upon successful upload, an Azure Event Grid event triggers an Azure Function.
+5. This Azure Function updates the blob's metadata (adding a `CorrelationId` that matches the `JobId`) and then calls the orchestrator to initiate backend processing.
+6. The `BlobProcessingOrchestrator` handles fetching blob metadata, splitting the blob into manageable chunks (using a strategy pattern for flexibility, e.g., fixed-size or CSV-aware chunking (ToDo)), processing each chunk (parsing, validation), and updating job status through dedicated activities.

+Processed records are stored in a primary database, while records that fail parsing or validation are logged to a separate table for review.
+The API provides endpoints to query CDR data (with pagination) and the status of asynchronous processing jobs.

+The solution emphasizes best practices in software development, including SOLID principles, clean architecture, design patterns (CQRS with MediatR, Repository, Strategy, Options pattern, Null Object), stream processing for large data, comprehensive unit testing, and robust error handling.

+*(Note: The previous mechanism for smaller file uploads directly through an API endpoint, or the role of Hangfire, might need to be re-evaluated or clarified based on this new primary flow for large files.)*

 ## 2. Project Structure

 The solution (`PETechTest.sln`) is organized into the following projects: